 Tropical Miami oozes energy and a free day here means time to get into this happening hub.

-Head down to Ocean Avenue and people-watch.
+Head down to the boardwalk and people-watch.
 If you’re looking to relax, kick back among the toned, bronzed bodies on South Beach and take a swim in the warm waters of the southern Atlantic.

-Have a go on 2 wheels in a fun included biking excursion with the group and get familiar with the waterfront neighborhoods.
-Your Local Guide will give you an insider’s view on this colorful town, and take you to many of Miami’s signature sites like Casa Casuarina (Versace Mansion), the Bass Art Museum and the Holocaust Memorial before winding down with something cool to drink at Miami’s Marina.
+Have a go on 2 wheels in a fun biking optional excursion with the group and get familiar with the waterfront neighborhoods.
+Your Local Guide will give you an insider’s view on this colorful town, and take you to many of Miami’s signature sites like Casa Casuarina (Versace mansion), the Bass Art Museum, the Holocaust Memorial before winding down with something cool to drink at Miami’s Marina.

-Before you hit the shops, get some pointers about where to head from your Tour Manager, who knows the ins and outs of Miami.
+Before you hit the shops, get some pointers about where to head from your Tour Manager, who knows Miami’s ins and outs.
 For shopping in style, stroll through the outdoor shopping promenade of the Lincoln Road mall and for bargains, head to Espanola Way.
 Tonight, live a slice of the high life and party it up Miami style out on the water in our optional harbor party cruise.